Low Cost Airfare Initiative

 - Lower prices lead to record boardings.

 The other Montana airports have also been busy in the past five years.
-Bozeman whose immense incentive program has exceeded $8 million in the past ten years has become the fastest growing airport in the country.
-Their boardings have doubled in the past ten years.
-With new airlines and more destination cities, Bozeman is drawing leakage from airports throughout central Montana including GTF.
+Bozeman whose incentive program has exceeded $10 million in the past ten years has become the fastest growing airport in the country, and they are the number one airport now in Montana by more than double the volume of the number two airport which is now Kalispell.
+With Bozeman's new airlines and more destination cities, their boardings have more than doubled in the past ten years and they are drawing passengers from airports throughout the state because of their $10 million dollar incentive program.

 Low Cost Airfare Initiative Benefits to Great Falls